Hi, I'm Gretchen! Elementary Educator, Teacher Coach & Trainer

 (Source: “Teachers Matter” RAND Report)”

 After years of blogging, on both her personal website and as a featured contributor to the ‘Teaching and Learning in CMS’ school district blog, in June of 2015, Gretchen turned the Always A Lesson blog into an audio blog (podcast) on iTunes and Stitcher.
 Now educators can learn on the go!

 On October 26, 2016 Gretchen and her husband welcomed their first child, Lillian Elizabeth, into the world.
 On July 30, 2018 their second bundle of pink, Avery Jane, joined the family.
-She cannot wait to take all that she has learned as an educator and be the best mom possible for her little girls.
+Then on August 12, 2020 their third blessing, Elijah Mark, completed the family.
+She cannot wait to take all that she has learned as an educator and be the best mom possible for her kiddos.

 Gretchen is available for speaking engagements and teacher coaching (group and one-on-one) on the various topics shared throughout her blog.
 If interested in booking her, please contact her personally at:

 - Author of Elem EDUC 101: What They Didn’t Teach You in College (Paperback, Kindle, Audible)

 - Author of Always A Lesson’s Empowering Educators Podcast

 - Nominated for Teacher of the Year 2013, 2014